telefonicaid/iotagent-node-lib/doc/api.md

 This behavior allows that autoprovisioned parameters can freely established modifying the device information after creation using the provisioning API.
 However, note that if a device (autoprovisioned or not) doesn't have these parameters defined at device level in database, the parameters are inherit from config group parameters.

+### Uniqueness of groups and devices

+Group service uniqueness is defined by the combination of: service, subservice and apikey

+Device uniqueness is defined by the combination of: service, subservice, device_id and apikey.
+Note that the several devices with the same device_id are allowed in the same service and subservice as long as their apikeys are different.

 ## Special measures and attributes names